Fatiath/delight/README.md

-Getting the pandas-dev/pandas repository information for git's API
+Getting the pandas-dev/pandas repository informations from git's API